-We completed the audit of the 2020/21 financial statements in October 2022 and issued our audit opinion on 27 October 2022.
+The audit of the 2021/22 financial statements for Broadland District Council was not completed for the reasons set out in our opinion on those financial statements dated 29 November 2024.
+As a result of the delays to the previous year's audit together with the wider requirements of the local audit system reset, we did not have the required resources available to complete the detailed audit procedures that would be needed to obtain sufficient appropriate audit evidence to issue an unmodified audit report on the 2022/23 financial statements before the 13th December 2024 backstop date.

-The backstop date and the wider requirements of the local audit system reset, meant we did not have the required resources available to complete the detailed audit procedures that would be needed to obtain sufficient appropriate audit evidence to issue an unmodified audit report on the 2021/22 financial statements.
 Therefore, we are disclaiming our opinion on the financial statements.